DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 Providers can then accept or reject applications to NPQ courses.

+While participants can make more than one application for the same course (with one or multiple providers), providers can **only** accept one application for a participant for a given NPQ course.

 {inset-text} Providers must accept or reject applications before they start the course.
 They must inform applicants of the outcome of their NPQ applications, regardless of whether their course application has been accepted or rejected. {/inset-text}

 ### View all applications